AlejandroPerdomoCuello/JS-Calculator/README.md

 # JS-Calculator

-Simple calculator using HTML, CSS and JavaScript and VSCode
+Simple calculator using HTML, CSS and JavaScript in VSCode